 - Ulcers, lesions or sores in and around the anal area and anus

-Clothing, linens, or objects that have come into contact with a person who has MPXV can also present as a risk for onward transmission.
+Clothing, linens, or objects that have come into contact with a person who has mpox can also present as a risk for onward transmission.

-You can also acquire MPXV when a person with MPXV has respiratory symptoms and sneezes or coughs and you inhale infected droplets.
+You can also acquire mpox when a person with mpox has respiratory symptoms and sneezes or coughs and you inhale infected droplets.

-MPXV is typically a self-limiting disease meaning that it usually resolves within a few weeks without specific treatment.
+Most people with mpox have a mild illness meaning that it resolves within a few weeks without specific treatment.

 Am I at greater risk if I’m HIV-positive?

-Evidence on MPXV in people living with HIV is very limited.
-Most is based on research in countries where access to treatment is low and where people experience far negative health outcomes than in Australia.
+Evidence on mpox in people living with HIV is very limited.
+Most is based on research in countries where access to treatment is low and where people experience far more negative health outcomes than in Australia.

 At the moment, people living with HIV should follow the same health advice as the general population.
 Should new evidence emerge that impacts people living with HIV, then updated information and advice will be made available.

-If you have recently returned from overseas …
+If you have recently travelled to Australia from overseas…

-Call the NSW Sexual Health Infolink on 1800 451 624 or call your GP or local sexual health clinic via phone or telehealth.
+Call the NSW Sexual Health Infolink on 1800 451 624 or call your doctor or local sexual health clinic via phone or telehealth.